orweinberger/bitcoin-merchant-api/README.md

 [![Build Status](https://travis-ci.org/orweinberger/bitcoin-merchant-api.svg?branch=master)](https://travis-ci.org/orweinberger/bitcoin-merchant-api)

-#Bitcoin web point of sale
+#Bitcoin merchant API

 **This project is experimental, please do not run in production or outside of TESTNET for now**

-Bitcoin-webpos is a small node server that allows you to generate payment requests, verify payments and secure received payments to a cold wallet address using an easy RESTful API.
+bitcoin-merchant-api is a small node server that allows you to generate payment requests, verify payments and secure received payments to a cold wallet address using an easy RESTful API.

 ###Quick start

-Note: Running bitcoin-webpos requires you to Install and run bitcoin-core, alternatively, you can configure it to connect to a remote bitcoin-core server (see step no. 2).
+Note: Running bitcoin-merchant-api requires you to Install and run bitcoin-core, alternatively, you can configure it to connect to a remote bitcoin-core server (see step no. 2).

 1. Clone this repository
 2. Create the `config/default.yml` file, it should look like this: